whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 ![Figure 5: Cats query](cats-substitute.png)

 Six colors of text indicate the syntax of the query:
-- **blue** for Wikidata items (Q-numbers) and properties (P-numbers)
+- **blue** for Wikidata items (Q-numbers) and properties (P-numbers).
+When you float your cursor over a blue-text item or property, a pop-up gives you its label and description.
+The prefixes (`wdt:`, `wd:` and so on) are significant but beyond the scope of this lesson.
 - **green** for the items that you seek (all of which are arbitrary-defined words starting with a ?)
 - **grey** for comments (which start with hashtags)
-- **red** for operators
+- **red** for functions
 - **black** for punctuation
 - **orange** for variables

-When you float your cursor over a blue-text item or property, a pop-up will give you its label and description.
  The cats example is the simplest form of SPARQL query: it returns every `?item` that is an "instance of" (`wdt:P31`) a "cat" (`wd:Q146`).
 By changing the last Q-number, we can search for all instances of something else.
 For example, try changing `Q146` to `Q3024240`.
 Float your cursor over this new item to see what it is, then execute the query and skim the results.

 ***Insight***: the "instance of" property ([P31](https://www.wikidata.org/wiki/Property:P31)) does a huge amount of work in Wikidata and similar data structures.
 In simple English, line 5 of the query (`?item wdt:P31 wd:Q146`) could be read as "This item is a cat."
 You will see P31 everywhere in Wikidata.
 Just as often, you will see [P279](https://www.wikidata.org/wiki/Property:P279), the "subclass of" property.
 Try changing line 5 to `?item wdt:P279 wd:Q146`, which could be read as "This item is a *kind of* cat."
 The query yields different results.
 What's the takeaway?
 These two properties are the most common properties in Wikidata and they matter a great deal, but their function won't be immediately apparent.